 When an app is developed it needs to have visual and other assets, which enable it to work appropriately on each device.
 As the variety of iOS devices, screen sizes and capabilities grows, it means that when a universal app is downloaded it installs assets for all of these platforms.

-This makes it easy for the users to manage their storage and enjoy apps with fewer restrictions.
+This makes it easy for users to manage their storage and enjoy apps with fewer restrictions.

 Since the launch of the App Store in 2007, apps have become ever more complex and sophisticated in terms of features and assets.
 For this to happen, developers have had to integrate lots of information and assets into their apps, enabling users to experience the full range of amazing features available.
-But the fact is that many users do not use all the features or sections of an app, which means these extra assets for unused features waste storage space on the user’s device.
+However, the fact is that many users do not use all the features or sections of an app means these extra assets for unused features take up storage space on the user’s device.

 Games are a good example of this; it is very unlikely that a user who has progressed to the 50th level of a game would return to play the 3rd level.
 But before app thinning, apps stored all of the assets and data required to run all levels of the game.
 As apps became more complex and user's installed an increasing number of them on their devices, developers needed a way to free up space on devices.
 And one strategy for this was to temporarily delete assets for the first 20 or 30 levels and have them available online for the user to download when required.